 I hope these 20 Photoshop tips will help you to post-process your images better and more efficiently!

-Photoshop can help you to improve your images, but don't forget to practice photography with your camera because the way you shoot your pictures in the first place are more important than editing them later on your computer.
+Photoshop can help you to improve your images, but don’t forget to practice photography with your camera because the way you shoot your pictures in the first place is more important than editing them later on your computer.

 About the Author: Lidiia Kozhevnikova is a photographer with extensive experience in fashion, weddings, commercial and macro photography.
 She has been an advanced user of Photoshop for over five years now.
-To find out more about Lidiia, you can visit here personal photography website.